Vikrant-Sant/alfi-bill-magic/WARP.md

 - **Tailwind**: Extensive custom theme with design tokens

 ### Special Considerations
-- This is a **Lovable.dev project** - changes can be made via their platform
+- Originally created with Lovable.dev but now independently maintained
-- The project includes `lovable-tagger` for development component identification
+- The project includes `lovable-tagger` for development component identification (legacy)
 - **npm only**: bun.lockb was removed to ensure consistent deployments
 - Email integration is hardcoded to Make.com webhook URL